-The Transition to Kindergarten - A Guide for Intersectoral Stakeholders in the Estrie Region to Promote Educational Success was produced by Partners for Educational Success Estrie (Projet Partenaires pour la réussite éducative en Estrie - Projet PRÉE).
+This guide is an adaptation of The Transition to Kindergarten - A Guide for Intersectoral Stakeholders in the Estrie Region to Promote Educational Success, written by Partners for Educational Success Estrie (Projet Partenaires pour la réussite éducative en Estrie - Projet PRÉE).
+The adaptation leading to the creation of this guide was carried out by Projet PRÉE.

-Working subcommittee of the regional intersectoral school transition committee (alphabetical order)
+Working subcommittee of the regional intersectoral school transition committee